|

 At age 78, Girard B. Henderson

-died at his home in Las Vegas, Clark, Nevada of a heart attack.
+died in Las Vegas, Clark, Nevada of a heart attack.
 Source:

 Social Security Death Index. |